hackerinnen/hackerinnen/content/spaces/leipzig/lena-hierzi/index.en.md

 title: "Lena Hierzi"
 date: 2020-05-12T13:51:45+01:00
 tags: [hackerinnen]
-intro: My dream is to own a place where I will be with faboulous make-up in a matching tracksuit, mix cocktails, play music by the greatest women of the last 50 years and code all day and night.
+intro: My dream is to own a place where I will be with faboulous make-up, nails and in a matching tracksuit, mix cocktails, play music by the greatest women of the last 50 years and code all day and night.
 With my girlfriends.
 And italian food.

 skills: "HTML, CSS, JS, TS, Python"
 speaking: "English, French, Spanish, Italian, German"